Peer to Peer investing is an alternative way to invest. You can earn up to 20% return on your money, and it’s really simple to set up!

 - invest in loans already invest in

-- expiry date of the reinvestment strategy.
+- the expiry date of the reinvestment strategy.

 The secondary market is a place where investors can sell their already purchased investments to other investors.
 The secondary market allows: